 How Delta's Change & Cancellation Policy Works

 Delta has led the way throughout the COVID-19 pandemic with flexible ticket change and cancellation policies.
 Whether you canceled a flight over the spring or summer or are struggling to plan a future trip amid all this uncertainty, you've got options.
 And that flexibility continues today.

-For starters, any ticket booked by April 30, 2021 (even for travel in the far future) can be changed or canceled for free, getting a voucher for future travel.
-And yes, even basic economy fares qualify for free change or cancellation.
+- All tickets purchased by April 30, 2021 (even for travel far in the future) can be changed or canceled free, including Delta basic economy fares.

 Changing flights means you won't pay the usual change fees if you've purchased a main cabin fare or above.
 If you change to a more expensive flight, you’ll have to pay the difference.
 Change to a cheaper flight?
 You'll get the difference back in the form of another Delta eCredit.
 Cancel the flight altogether?
 You’ll get an eCredit or voucher.

 But how do you find those credits, anyway?
 And how do you put them to use?

 How to Find your Delta eCredits and Vouchers

 Luckily, finding your Delta eCredits should be a cinch.